jcarlosroldan/oink/README.md

 ## Contributing

 If you want to contribute, you can do so by forking the repository and creating a pull request.
 You should have a look at the file first to follow the same ethos and style.
 If you plan to add a new feature or extend existing functionality, please open an issue first to discuss it.
+Feel free to open an issue if you find a bug or have a suggestion.

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 >